JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 }
 ```

-Explicit snapshot dependencies can be defined via a `dependsOn()` statement within both `parallel` and `sequential` block, with an optional lambda argument that allows setting dependency options.
+Explicit snapshot dependencies can be defined via a `dependsOn()` statement within both `parallel` and `sequential` blocks, with an optional lambda argument that allows setting dependency options.
 Non-default values of options for implicit snapshot dependencies can be set via the `options` lambda argument of any block.

 ### Restoring Build History After ID Change